List of Downton Abbey characters: Thomas Barrow

 When the war ends, Thomas tries to make a profit by taking advantage of the nationwide rationing by selling goods on the black market.
 This scheme fails, however, when he is sold worthless goods and is rendered penniless.
-He returns to Downton as first footman although, as always, he plans to move up to a higher position in the house staff.
+Initially, Mr Carson was against reappointing Barrow owing to his display of pride at no longer being a servant during his time in the army when he was at Downton, but when the other footman William dies and Carson himself falls ill with Spanish flu, Thomas works for free, and thus is reappointed as first footman, although, as always, he continues to harbour ambition for a higher position in the house staff.
 During Bates's murder trial, Thomas applies for Bates's old job, but is rejected by Lord Grantham.
 He hides the Crawley family dog, Isis, whom he hopes to "find" to curry favour with Lord Grantham.
 However, when he goes to reclaim the dog, he discovers her missing, and in his panic trying to find her in the woods, trips on several fallen branches and becomes muddied.
 On returning home, relieved to find that Isis is safe, he learns from Grantham that some children had found and returned the dog, seemingly ruining Thomas' plan.
 However, his physical dishevelment deceives Grantham into thinking that Thomas has more concern for the family than Grantham believed, and Grantham later tells Carson that he is willing to give Thomas a try as valet.

 In the third series, Thomas and O'Brien's alliance begins to fall apart with the appointment of her nephew Alfred as footman.
-When O'Brien seeks to assist Alfred by enlisting Thomas' support, he refuses to help tutor him, irritated that someone else should progress rapidly when he spent years trying to reach his position.
+When O'Brien seeks to assist Alfred by enlisting Thomas' support, he refuses to help tutor him, irritated that someone else should progress rapidly by nepotism when he spent years trying to reach his position.
 Thomas is then attracted to the handsome new footman, Jimmy, and walks into his room and kisses the sleeping Jimmy.
 He is caught by Alfred, who walks in on this scene and eventually tells Mr Carson at O'Brien's insistence.
-O'Brien then preys on Jimmy's discomfort and embarrassment to have him blackmail Mr Carson into sacking Thomas without a reference, otherwise Jimmy will go to the police.
+O'Brien then preys on Jimmy's discomfort and embarrassment to have him blackmail Mr Carson into sacking Thomas without a reference, otherwise Jimmy will report the incident to the police, thereby making Downton Abbey a source of scandalous gossip.
 Mr Bates, to Thomas's surprise, intervenes, by informing Lord Grantham of the details and then offering to force O'Brien to call Jimmy off.
 Thomas provides Bates with words that lead her to believe Bates knows of her hand in Lady Grantham's miscarriage, and she quickly backs down.
 Although Bates had hoped Thomas would leave with a good reference, Lord Grantham decides to let him stay on so Thomas can lend his skills to the upcoming cricket match between the village and the house.
 After Thomas excels in the match, Lord Grantham decides to keep him on in the new position of under-butler, much to Bates' consternation since Barrow now nominally outranks him.